rmhdev/rmhdev.github.com/_posts/2018-08-30-mandelbrot-cli.md

 date:       2018-08-31 00:10:00 +0500
 categories: posts
 abstract:   "In this post I develop an app in Golang that displays the Mandelbrot set in the CLI"
-image:      "/images/mandelbrot/mandelbrot-cli.jpg"
+image:      "/images/posts/2018-mandelbrot-cli.jpg"
-image-alt:  "A low resolution version of the the Mandelbrot set displayed in the command line interface, with white font color over a dark background"
+image-alt:  "Artistic representation.
+An old computer, over a colorful abstract background, displays a low resolution version of the Mandelbrot set."
-published:  true
+published:  false
 ---

 Welcome to the second post of the series where I develop an app in the Go programming language